Similan Islands

 Sail Rock

 Snorkeling and diving.
 The underwater world of the Similan Islands is incredibly vibrant, boasting stunning coral reefs that are particularly appealing to divers.
 The Similan Islands are also considered one of the best places for snorkeling.
 Here, you can swim not only among schools of colorful exotic fish but also alongside sea turtles — a rare and unforgettable experience.
+Diving is a popular activity not only in the Similan Islands.
+You can use the feedback form below to have the best diving tour selected for you based on your preferences.

 Typically, tours to the Similan Islands follow a standard itinerary.
 They include visits to the Similan National Park (with an entrance fee of 500 THB per person), stops at picturesque lagoons, swimming, snorkeling, lunch, and the guidance of a professional tour leader.